The Comprehensive Guide to Growth Marketing

 - Paid social advertising

 Demand generation’s scope typically stops when leads have made it through the first stage of the funnel.
-After teams are finished “initiating” and “cultivating,” growth marketers can work on converting prospects into paying customers and expanding the business—the ultimate goal.
+After teams are finished “initiating” and “cultivating,” can work on converting prospects into paying customers and expanding the business—the ultimate goal.

 Growth marketing strategy examples